raul23/ebook-classifier-training/README.rst

 Datasets
 ========

+- In the `first dataset (7MB) <#small-dataset-129-documents-with-3-categories>`_, the ebooks are simply divided into three large
+  categories: computer science, mathematics and physics.
+- The `second dataset (17MB) <#medium-size-dataset-202-documents-with-10-categories>`_ focuses on *computer science* ebooks but the broad category *computer science* is divided into multiple classes (10) in order to test how well the classifiers can differentiate *computer science* ebooks.
+- The `third dataset (74MB) <#large-dataset-982-documents-with-43-categories>`_ is based on the second dataset but further divides the other two categories (mathematics and physics) and includes more categories from *computer science*.
+A total of 43 categories are found in this third dataset.

 Small dataset: 129 documents with 3 categories
 ----------------------------------------------
 The first classifiers I am testing are those trained on a small dataset of 129 English documents (``pdf`` and ``djvu``) from